Mozambique is a large but sparsely populated country of 29 million people, with a rapidly growing youthful population.

 We work with The Leprosy Mission Mozambique, the Ministry of Health, and local disabled people’s organisations and leprosy-affected people’s organisations to improve healthcare.
 Staff are trained in leprosy, disease control and disability prevention.
 Our projects also train leprosy-affected communities to recognise the signs of leprosy, complete their treatment plans, look after their wounds and support each other in their journey to healing.

 Leprosy is a disease that flourishes where extreme poverty is found.
-This is why we support projects in Mozambique that aim to improve people’s living standards.
-These have included training in sustainable farming, growing new crops and savings groups.
+This is why we work to improve the living standards of people affected by leprosy.
+These activities include training people in climate-resilient livelihood options and supporting local savings groups.

 We’re working to address the challenges, exclusion and stigma that people affected by leprosy and people with disabilities face in rural Mozambique.
 In partnership with a wide network of other local organisations, people are given human rights and disability rights education, and are supported to access benefits and other welfare.